 - Article 184, with respect to succession due to the death of a member of an ordinary partnership,

-- Article 198, 225 and 252, with respect to succession due to the death of a member of a private limited company,
+- Articles 198, 225 and 252, with respect to succession due to the death of a member of a private limited company,

 - Articles 469 and 475, with respect to succession due to the death of a partner of a limited partnership.

-The updated version of the Commercial Companies Code can be consulted in Portuguese at
+The current version of the Commercial Companies Code can be consulted in Portuguese at

 2 Are these rights in rem recorded in a register of rights in immovable or movable property and, if so, is such recording compulsory?
 In which register(s) are they recorded and what are the registration requirements and procedure?

 Yes, as a rule these rights are recorded in a register, as explained below.

 At Land Registry Offices (Conservatórias do Registo Predial), acts relating to the legal status of buildings are recorded, including the following rights in rem (Articles 1 and 2 of the Land Registry Code (Código de Registo Predial)):

 - Legal acts determining the establishment, recognition, acquisition or modification of rights of ownership, usufruct, use and habitation, superficies or easement;

 - Legal acts determining the establishment or modification of apartment ownership and timesharing rights;